-Authorization 1-866-467-1316 or 1-866-883-1708 Pregnancy Notification 1-866-681-5125 681-3668 Behavioral Health Authorization 1-866-694-3649
+Authorization 1-866-467-1316 or 1-866-883-1708 for Medicaid In/Out Patient Services 1-877-687-1183 for Medicare In/Out Patient Services 1-800-354-6136 for Admissions Pregnancy Notification 1-866-681-5125 or 1-866-681-3668 Behavioral Health Authorization 1-866-694-3649

-After hours you will have the option of contacting the MHS Health 24-hour nurse advice line at 1-800-280-2348.
+After hours, you will have the option of contacting the MHS Health 24-hour Nurse Advice line at 1-800-280-2348.

 After hours, emergent and urgent admissions, inpatient notifications or requests will need to be provided by telephone.
 Faxes will not be monitored after hours and will be responded to on the next business day.
-Please contact the 24/7 nurse advice line at 1-800-280-2348 for after hours, urgent admissions, inpatient notifications or requests.
+Please contact the 24/7 Nurse Advice line at 1-800-280-2348 for after hours, urgent admissions, inpatient notifications or requests.

-Please note the MHS Health Provider Inquiry Line is for use by Providers and their staff only.
+Please note the MHS Health Provider Inquiry Line is for use by providers and their staff only.
 Please advise your patients who are MHS Health or Network Health members to call Customer Service at 1-888-713-6180.

-Pharmacy benefit
+Pharmacy Benefit

-This benefit is generally covered by the State of Wisconsin under the Medicaid fee-for-service program.
-Prescription drugs, radiopharmaceuticals, injectable biopharmaceuticals and other injectables administered in a home health, MD office, skilled nursing, and most outpatient settings should be billed to Medicaid fee-for-service.
-For assistance in determining the State's responsibility versus MHS, please call the MHS Health Provider Inquiry Line (shown above), and when prompted, say "benefits."
+This benefit is covered by the State of Wisconsin under the Medicaid fee-for-service program.
+Prescription medications, radiopharmaceuticals, biopharmaceuticals and other injectables administered in a home health setting, provider's office, skilled nursing facility, and most outpatient settings should be billed to Medicaid fee-for-service.
+For assistance in determining the State's responsibility versus MHS Health, please call the MHS Health Provider Inquiry Line at 1-800-222-9831, and when prompted, say "benefits."